City of Rocky Mount

 - List, map, and assess taxes on real property parcels, motor vehicles, businesses, and personal property listings.
 It is the County Assessor's responsibility to assure that all properties are appraised fairly and equitably.

-- Bill and collect motor vehicle taxes for the county and the City of Rocky Mount.
+- DMV bills and collects motor vehicle taxes for the county and the City of Rocky Mount.

 - Receive and process applications for tax exemptions, exclusions, and deferments.